jmsilverman/insight_project/README.md

-# Jupyter Notebooks for WhereSIOUS project
+# Files for WhereSIOUS

-## My WhereSIOUS project for the City of San Diego while a Insight DS  Fellow
+## My WhereSIOUS project for the City of San Diego while a Insight DS
+   Fellow in Fall 2016

 Predicts future business success for a given location in San Diego based on information about that location.